John Bolton Unloads On Former Boss Trump, Even If It's A Little Late Now

 But let's face it, what might have been blockbuster testimony in January or February seems more historical than contemporary today.
 In the mindset the other side of a worldwide pandemic, a recession and a national hour of reckoning on race, the Bolton revelations now have far less impact than they might have had.
 The nation has largely moved on from the Ukraine scandal to other more immediate anxieties.

 On the facts, Bolton leaves no room for nuance about Trump's handling of Ukraine.
-He describes with contempt the suggestion that Ukraine was concealing a server stolen from the Democratic National Committee or that officials there had conspired against him in 2016 (or were doing so again for 2020).
+He describes with contempt the suggestion that Ukraine was concealing a server stolen from the Democratic National Committee or that officials there had conspired against Trump in 2016 (or were doing so again for 2020).

-He refers to these as the "Ukraine fantasy conspiracy theories" and as "the Giuliani fantasies," a reference to Trump's personal attorney, former New York Mayor Rudy Giuliani, who had been peddling them for years.
+Bolton refers to these as the "Ukraine fantasy conspiracy theories" and as "the Giuliani fantasies," a reference to Trump's personal attorney, former New York Mayor Rudy Giuliani, who had been peddling them for years.
 Bolton also bemoans the number of highly placed White House personnel who bought into the "simple-mindedness" of Trump's Ukraine pressure strategy — or acted as though they had.

-Bolton tells us he was on the July 25 phone call Trump made to Ukrainian President Volodymyr Zelensky, the call that led an anonymous whistleblower to initiate the process that became Trump's impeachment.
+Bolton tells us he was on the July 25 phone call Trump made to Ukrainian President Volodymyr Zelensky, the one that led an anonymous whistleblower to initiate the process that became Trump's impeachment.
 He says he did not think Trump's comments in the call reflected any major change in direction.

 "The linkage of the military assistance with the Giuliani fantasies was already baked in," Bolton writes.
 "The call was not the keystone for me but simply another brick in the wall."

 Bolton says that when he left office on Sept.
-10, 2019, he believed the "Giuliani follies" had been consigned to a backburner to burn themselves out.
+10, he believed the "Giuliani follies" had been consigned to a back burner to burn themselves out.
 But he says he soon learned that the whistleblower (whose identity he says he still does not know) had emerged and brought the entire matter to the attention of Congress as well as the inspector general for the intelligence community.

 Historians may long debate whether Bolton's testimony might have been persuasive enough to alter the outcome of that trial.
-Bolton himself, in an appearance at Vanderbilt University in February said he would "bet a dollar" the outcome would have been the same.
+Bolton, in an appearance at Vanderbilt University in February, said he would "bet you a dollar" the outcome would have been the same.

 One reason that might be right: Even if Bolton had convinced the Senate Republicans that Trump had misused his office, Trump's defenders would still have their fallback argument that Trump's offense was not serious enough to compel his removal from office.

-On the other hand, when one envisions Bolton, in his FOX News contributor mode with terrier toughness and academic certitude, making the case against Trump he makes in this volume, it is at least plausible he could have changed some minds.
+On the other hand, when one envisions Bolton, in his Fox News contributor mode with terrier toughness and academic certitude, making the case against Trump he makes in this volume, it is at least plausible he could have changed some minds.

 The House impeachment managers thought they had the goods on their own, but as one of them said, hearing from Bolton "would remove all doubt."